In our free, easy-access computer labs and classes you can:

 CSKLS 731, 732, and 733 are FREE self-paced courses that meet in drop-in labs on the Santa Rosa and Petaluma Campuses.
 Instructors are always available to guide your studies.
 Students can gauge progress by moving through these courses and earning a certificate of completion.
 Time spent working is kept accurate, so students can report to various support agencies.

 In addition to the self-paced lab environment, we also offer scheduled and structured, free drop-in classes.
-GED, HiSET, and placement test scores can be improved by attending classes Mon-Thurs in room 601 from 9am-12 noon.
-We also offer Math JAM Test Prep Workshop to help students brush up on their math skills in order to avoid taking unnecessary math classes.
-A 2-hour Math JAM Test Prep Workshop can help you get where you want to be.
-And it's free!
+GED and/or HiSET test scores can be improved by attending classes Mon-Thurs in room 601 from 9am-12 noon.

 Fall (mid August to early December) & Spring (mid January to mid May) semester lab hours: